USS Shangri-La: Post-war

 After six weeks of underway training in the local operating area around Guantánamo Bay, Cuba, she embarked upon her first Atlantic deployment, a NATO exercise followed by liberty in Southampton, England.
 Almost immediately after her return to Mayport, Shangri-La was ordered back to sea—this time to the Caribbean in response to trouble in Guatemala and Nicaragua.
 She returned to Mayport on 25 November and remained in port for more than two months.

 Between 1961 and 1970, Shangri-La alternated between deployments to the Mediterranean and operations in the western Atlantic, out of Mayport.
 She sailed east for her first tour of duty with the 6th Fleet on 2 February 1961.
 She returned to the United States that fall and entered the New York Naval Shipyard.
 Back in Mayport by the beginning of 1962, Shangri-La stood out again for the Mediterranean on 7 February.
 After about six months of cruising with the 6th Fleet, she departed the Mediterranean in mid-August and arrived in Mayport on 28 August.

 Following a month's stay at her home port, the aircraft carrier headed for New York and a major overhaul.
 Shangri-La was modified extensively during her stay in the yard.
 Four of her 5 in (127 mm) mounts were removed, but she received a new air search and height finding radar and a new arrester system.
 In addition, much of her electrical and engineering equipment was renovated.
 After sea trials and visits to Bayonne and Norfolk, Shangri-La returned to Mayport for a week in late March 1963; then put to sea for operations in the Caribbean.
 Eight months of similar duty followed before Shangri-La weighed anchor for another deployment.
 On 1 October 1963, she headed back to the 6th Fleet for a seven-month tour.

-Vietnam
+Vietnam War

 Shangri-La continued her United States Second Fleet and Sixth Fleet assignments for the next six years.
 From 15 February 1965 to 20 September 1965, she made a Mediterranean deployment with Carrier Air Wing 10 embarked.